'Effortlessly chic' Meghan Markle named People's best dressed woman

 Giving top honors to a royal family member marked a departure for the magazine.

 “We have never had the list with royals or anyone outside of Hollywood.
-But when you talk about style and 2018 you cannot have that conversation without mentioning Meghan Markle,” People Style and Beauty editor Andrea Lavinthal told Reuters.
+But when you talk about style and 2018 you cannot have that conversation without mentioning Meghan Markle,” People’s Style and Beauty Director Andrea Lavinthal told Reuters.

 “Her style was the one that really had the spotlight this year so we felt we had to not only put her on the list but make her the best dressed,” Lavinthal said.

-California-born Markle, the former star of the TV show “Suits,” has rarely left the front pages of magazines and newspapers since her engagement to Harry in November 2017.
-Their May wedding was watched by millions around the world.
+California-born Markle, the former star of the TV show “Suits,” has featured prominently in magazines and newspapers since her engagement to Harry in November 2017.
+Their wedding was watched by millions around the world.

-Yet Markle has won plaudits for mixing outfits from retail fashion stores with designer couture, while flouting traditional British royal protocol by showing her bare legs, wearing off the shoulder outfits and for wearing her hair in a messy bun for her wedding.
+Markle has won plaudits for mixing outfits from retail fashion stores with designer couture, while flouting traditional British royal style by showing her bare legs, wearing off the shoulder outfits and arranging her hair in a messy bun for her wedding.

 “Whether she is wearing a classic button down shirt and ripped jeans, like any other girl, or a couture wedding gown and a tiara, unlike most of us, she always looks effortlessly chic.
 There is something about her that looks polished without being too perfect,” Lavinthal said.